hgcl/clara-le/src/posts/my-ongoing-travel-cooking-wishlist.md

 - Chè bắp: chè dessert that is sweet and creamy, made with glutinous rice, corn and coconut milk
 - Chè bột lọc bọc dừa: another chè, crunchy coconut bits wrapepd inside of chewy tapioca flour
 - Chè trôi nước: very similar to the previous chè, the filling is mung beans, and the water part is _very_ gingerish
+- Coconut ice cream: because it seems too easy (and delicious) not to make my own

 ## Malaysia